marcusgia2505/classEx_doc/docs/Elements.rst

 .. note:: Experience has shown that earnings of less than 5€ are usually not cashed in.
 Therefore, games should be calibrated in a way that ensures that earnings are at least 10€.

-.. important:: Winners are only drawn from participants who made a decision to avoid inactive participants to be drawn.
-Therefore it does not make any sense to put the winners' draw in the first stage.
+.. important:: Winners are only drawn from participants who made a decision to avoid inactive participants from being drawn.
+Therefore, it does not make any sense to put the winners' draw in the first stage.

 Lecturer discrete choice